Cambrai Madonna: Legend and history

 An initial burst of copies were probably connected with Philip's fund-raising for his rescue of Constantinople.
-The Bishop of Cambrai from 1439 to 1479 was John of Burgundy, Philip the Good's illegitimate half-brother, and in June 1455 the cathedral chapter commissioned twelve copies from Hayne of Brussels for twenty pounds, of which one is believed to survive, now in the Nelson-Atkins Museum of Art in Kansas City.
+The Bishop of Cambrai from 1439 to 1479 was John of Burgundy, Philip the Good's illegitimate half-brother, and in June 1455 the cathedral chapter commissioned twelve copies from Hayne of Brussels for twenty pounds, of which one is believed to survive, now in the Nelson-Atkins Museum of Art in Kansas City, Missouri.
 Like the van der Weyden in Houston, this freely interprets the Cambrai original in a contemporary Netherlandish style; the Madonna's faces are of a Northern European type, and their bodies fuller.
 In both adaptations, the Madonna's gaze has been significantly altered, she now looks directly at the child and not outwards at the viewer.

 The three Petrus Christi copies were commissioned by John, Count of Étampes, who was both Philip's first cousin through his father (and the bishop's nephew), and stepson, as his mother Bonne of Artois had married Philip after her husband was killed at Agincourt.
 The count was "warden and councilor of the cathedral".
 Both sets of copies may have been for distribution to courtiers, either to promote contributions to Philip's fundraising, or as a reward to those who had already contributed.
 The count's three copies cost twenty Flemish pounds, while the chapter's twelve cost only a pound each, a point which has generated much scholarly discussion.

 A miniature by Simon Bening of c.
 1520, now in the Museum of Fine Arts, Ghent, shows an interpretation of the model into a later style.
 Other copies of various periods, some of which have been advanced as members of the commissioned sets mentioned above, follow the original much more exactly.
 Such parallel use of styles is characteristic of the period; there was a considerable industry importing cheaper icons by the Cretan School to Europe, which could be ordered in bulk specifying either Greek or Latin styles.

 On 14 May 1894, the icon of the Cambrai Madonna was crowned by Pope Leo XIII.